-Using the net price calculator, you can find out your eligibility for financial aid from schools to which you plan to apply and estimate your out-of-pocket expenses.
+Using the net price calculator, you can find out your eligibility for financial aid from the schools to which you plan to apply and estimate your out-of-pocket expenses.

-*Students who can provide Morris College with confirmation that they are already covered by an acceptable Health Insurance plan can elect to "Opt Out" of the Morris College plan and not pay the insurance fees.
-Click here for "Opt Out" information.
+Students who can provide Morris College with confirmation that they are already covered by an acceptable Health Insurance plan can elect to "Opt-Out" of the Morris College plan and not pay the insurance fees.
+Click here for "Opt-Out" information.

 The Higher Education Amendments of 1998 (Public Law 105-244) changed substantially the way funds paid toward a student’s education are to be handled when a recipient of Student Financial Aid (SFA) funds withdraws from school.
 Morris College, therefore, has changed its refund policy to coincide with the New Higher Education Return of Title IV Funds Policy.

 A student who withdraws from the college after registration but before he/she has completed 60 percent of the period of enrollment is entitled to a credit of tuition, fees, room and board based on the following formula:

 The percentage of the period of enrollment completed =

 the number of calendar days completed in the period as of the day the student withdrew divided by the number of calendar days in the period of enrollment

 Percentage of the period of enrollment completed multiplied by institutional charges = adjusted charges after withdrawal